IORoot/HouseQuests_wiki/docs/Installation/Windows.md

 ## 🏗 Architecture

 HouseQuests is built using Electron, among other things.
-This makes is very reliable and versatile with multiple operating systems, including MacOS, windows and Linux.
+This makes it very reliable and versatile with multiple operating systems, including macOS, Windows and Linux.